MuskanKhandelia/Bangalore_House_Price_Prediction/README.md

 ## KNN Regressor Model

 A KNN regressor model was created using scikit-learn.
-Grid search with cross-validation was employed to find the optimal value for 'k,' and 'k' was selected as 19 for the best performance.
+As the sqrt of our training dataset was 74.43, considered 73 as the k value.

 ## Model Evaluation

 The model was evaluated using the following metrics:

-- Mean Absolute Error: 4.4
+- Mean absolute error - 8.34
-- Mean Squared Error: 2742.91
+- Mean squared error - 4150.73
-- Root Mean Squared Error: 52.37
+- Root mean squared error - 64.43

 ## Tableau Dashboard